LucHermitte/lh-vim-lib/doc/Project.md

 Most project detections may be done implicitly.
 The conditions to detect all the files from a directory hierarchy as part of a same project are:

- * At the root, there is a drectory typical of a versionning system, i.e. a `.svn/`, `.git/`, `.hg/`, `_darcs/`, or `.bzr/` directory (See `:h g:lh#project.root_patterns`);
+ * At the root, there is a directory typical of a versioning system, i.e. a `.svn/`, `.git/`, `.hg/`, `_darcs/`, or `.bzr/` directory (See `:h g:lh#project.root_patterns`);
  * You have to set in your `.vimrc`: